 Agentic RAG

-Agentic RAG is an agent based approach to perform in an orchestrated fashion.
+Agentic RAG is an agent based approach to perform RAG in an orchestrated fashion.
 It may involve retrieving data from various document sources, comparing summaries, and implementing an automatic self-correction mechanism.

 In this tutorial, we'll explore how to build a self-correcting RAG system that checks the relevance of retrieved data and automatically re-generates the query if the results are not relevant.